Veterinary medicine in the United Kingdom: Education

 RVNs train for the Register through either a two to three year further education diploma programme or via a qualifying foundation or honours degree which can be three to four years.
 All student nurses must complete a minimum of 2100 hours of work experience in general veterinary practice during their training.

 RCVS badges are engraved with the nurse's personal badge number, and as of 2012 are available with the additional engraving ‘registered’ for RVNs.

 VN's can further their formal training and gain additional postnominal letters by completing one of many specialist certificates and/or by achieving the RCVS Diploma in Advanced Veterinary Nursing (DipAVN) by following a course of study in one or more of three pathways: Small animal nursing, Equine nursing, and Veterinary nursing education.
 The streamlined RCVS DipAVN replaced the DipAVN(Medical) and DipAVN(Surgical) formerly administered by the BVNA up until 2005.
 The DipAVN is offered through Myerscough College in Lancashire since 2007 and more recently through Harper Adams University, some modules are also available from the Royal Veterinary College in conjunction with the University of London.

 Representation

 UK Veterinary Nurses are represented by the British Veterinary Nursing Association (BVNA).

 History

 Prior to 1979, the term "nurse" was reserved for members of the General Nursing Council, but it was not until 1984 that the term "veterinary nurse" was permitted to be used.

-Animal nursing assistants
+Veterinary assistants

-Lay staff, without formal qualification or status may be called animal nursing assistants (the BVNA approved term), veterinary care assistants, or veterinary care assistants.
-These lay staff have usually undertaken some basic veterinary nurse training but are limited by law as to the procedures they may undertake on animals.
+Lay staff, without formal qualification or status may be called veterinary assistants (the BVNA approved term).
+These lay staff have usually undertaken some basic veterinary nurse education but are limited by law as to the procedures they may undertake on animals.
 They work alongside qualified vets and veterinary nurses to provide care and support to animal patients and their owners.